mrondr/IpodStuff/README.md

 10. Immediately saw the iPod screen showing a restore progress.
 11. Connect to itu es and sync your music.

-> I succeded in this on a 5th gen but not on a 6th gen. Go figure.
+I succeded in this on a 5th gen but not on a 6th gen, same adapter.
+Apparently that's common, at least according to [this comment](https://www.reddit.com/r/ipod/comments/1lrol77/comment/n1eh68k/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button).

 ## CF adapter modding